jcmoya0609/HPV_Identification/README.md

 # Dependency
 HPV_Identification requires the following dependencies:

-This project references [Ashley Bucsek]’s script: unit.m and Rodrot.m from the Virtual-Diffraction repository.
-Original code is available at [](https://github.com/abucsek/Virtual-Diffraction.git).
+This project references Ashley Bucsek’s script: unit.m and Rodrot.m from the Virtual-Diffraction repository.
+Original code is available at [https://github.com/abucsek/Virtual-Diffraction.git].